|Family:||Ericaceae (subfamily Styphelioideae)|

 |Derivation of Name:||Epacris....from Greek, epi, upon and acris, a summit, referring to the altitude where some species occur

 pulchella.....
 From Latin pulchellus, pretty or beautiful, referring to the appearance of the plant.

 |Conservation Status:||Not considered to be at risk in the wild.|

 The plant family Ericaceae (heaths and heathers) is widespread in many parts of the globe, particularly Europe and South Africa.
 It contains a number of widely cultivated plants such as Erica, Rhododendron and Pieris.

 Like most of Australia's members of the Ericaceae, Epacris belongs to the subfamily Styphelioideae, which was formerly classified as a separate family, the Epacridaceae.
 Epacris consists of about 40 species of mainly small shrubs.
 Most are endemic to Australia but a few species can be found in New Zealand and New Caledonia.
 They occur in a variety of habitats from alpine areas to coastal heaths.

 Photo: Brian Walters

-Epacris obtusifolia is typically an erect shrub up to 100 cm high comprising several long branches.
-The leaves are small and elliptical with a blunt end (in contrast to other species which are often prickly).
-They are about 10 mm long by 3 mm wide.
-The white flowers are tubular, up to 10-14 mm long and occur in a massed display along the branches from the leaf axils.
+Epacris pulchella is typically an erect shrub up to 100-150 cm high comprising several long branches.
+The leaves are small and more or less oval-shaped but tapering to a narrow point.
+They are about 5 mm long by 4 mm wide.
+The white flowers are tubular, up to 6 mm long and occur in a massed display along the branches from the leaf axils.
 They contain nectar and are frequented by honey-eating birds.
 Flowering occurs mainly in late winter and spring.